 oil on canvas, cm 167×218

-This monumental still life is a true exultance of colors; the artist gives a demonstration of his skills in rendering the texture of the objects: shiny metal, wrinkled citrons, flowers as light as silk, a carpet whose wooly surfaces are expertly imitated by brushstrokes.
-The evident classicism of the background, the furrowed column, the bas-relief struck by a blade of light, all confirm that this impressive still life is retraceable to the magniloquent French artistic creations dating from the period between the late 17th century and the first half of the 18th.
-In fact, Giancarlo Sestieri has identified the author of the painting as Blin de Fontanay, son-in-law and follower of Jean Baptiste Monnoyer (1636-1699), considered the leading figure of this decorative style.
+An extraordinary triumph of colours, this monumental still life constitutes a compelling demonstration of the virtuosity of its maker in the tactile rendering of the objects depicted: gleaming metals, wrinkled citrons, flowers as light as silk, and a carpet whose wooly texture is masterfully suggested through deft brushwork.
+The pronounced classicism of the background – epitomized by the fluted column, the bas-relief partially illuminated by a blade of light – securely situates this impressive composition within the grand decorative tradition of French painting between the late 17th and the first half of the 18th centuries.
+The scholar Giancarlo Sestieri has identified the author of the painting as Jean Baptiste Blin de Fontanay, son-in-law and follower of Jean Baptiste Monnoyer (1636 – 1699), regarded as the leading exponent of this sumptuous decorative idiom.

 Share